oopanuga/Tweak/README.md

 ### Release Notes
 Release notes can be found [here](https://github.com/oopanuga/tweak/blob/master/RELEASE-NOTES.txt)

 ### Using Tweak

-To read settings from an app or web config file, create your settings class, inherit from SettingsBase and specify the AppSettingsReader
+##### Settings from an app settings source

+Create your settings class, inherit from SettingsBase and specify the AppSettingsReader
 ```c#
 public interface IApiSettings
 {